MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/sqlite-data-access.md

 # Use a SQLite database in a Windows app

 You can use SQLite to store and retrieve data in a lightweight database on the user's device.
-This guide shows you how.
+This guide shows you how to do it in your Windows App SDK apps.

 ## Some benefits of using SQLite for local storage